- If your monitor is blurry and distorted on Windows 10, it's surely due to some GPU-related error.

 - Distorted display after Windows update – In some cases, this problem can appear after a Windows update.
 To fix the issue, you need to find and remove the problematic update.
 In addition, it’s a good idea to block the update from installing again.

-Solution 1 – Install Windows updates
+1. Install the latest Windows updates

 Sometimes installing the necessary Windows updates can get the job done.
 So, just reach for the Settings app, and see if there are any updates available at the moment: